-The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2018 valuation were based on the results of the most recent actuarial experience studies for the University, which covered the five-year period ending June 30, 2015.
-The remaining actuarial assumptions used in the June 30, 2018 valuation of the MIF were based on a review of recent plan experience done concurrently with the June 30, 2018 valuation.
-The health care cost trend rate assumption was updated for the June 30, 2018 valuation and was shown as an assumption change in the TOL roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.
+The remaining actuarial assumptions (e.g. initial per capita costs, health care cost trends) used in the June 30, 2019 and 2018 valuations were based on a review of recent plan experience done concurrently with the June 30, 2019 valuation.
+The health care cost trend assumption was updated for the June 30, 2019 and 2018 valuations and was shown as an assumption change in the TOL roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.